CircuitSetup/Remote/FUTABA.md

 #### Calibration

 The "Fail Safe Set" button on the back makes an excellent "Calibration" button.
-Desolder the green and yellow wires, and connect your new wires to the Control Board in their place:
+In order to use it as such, desolder the green and yellow wires, and connect your new wires to the Control Board in their place:

 ![FailSafeSet](img/fss.jpg)